A Guide to Math.random() in Java

 }

-When this code is run, it will generate a new random number each time and print it to the console.
+Each time this code is run, it generates a new random number and prints it to the console.

 Output: